Political Participation and Voting Relevant to Climate Change

 Such political action requires sustained interest and effort on the part of citizens to encourage governmental response.
 The first part of this article defines what political participation looks like on the issue of climate change, including the various forms it can take—from personal actions, like using energy-efficient appliances or riding a bike to work; to explicitly political activities, like donating money to a candidate or group; to large-scale group activism to highlight the issue and propose specific remedies, such as protest movements.
 This article begins by anchoring these definitions of political participation on the issue of climate change to traditional definitions of political participation from the political communication and psychology literature to explore similarities and differences across types and genres of participation.

-The second part of this chapter addresses the theoretical and practical relationships that are likely to promote or deter participation among different groups of individuals.
+The second part of this article addresses the theoretical and practical relationships that are likely to promote or deter participation among different groups of individuals.
 While many of the factors that encourage participation—such as personal attitudes, a sense of identification with the issue, and perceptions of social norms—are likely to apply across political and scientific issues (Ajzen, 1985; Bennett, 1998; Price, David, Goldthorpe, Roth, & Cappella, 2006), others are unique to the context of climate change, particularly uncertainty about the scientific consensus on the issue, the level of collective efficacy required for international efforts, and the potential for political polarization that exists in many countries surrounding the issue.

 Defining and Identifying Participation